taropun/nhentaifs/README.md

   responses and pre-populate directories if possible
 - Expose more endpoints (such as an artist or tag listing)
 - Make caching/rate limiting configurable
-- Consider changing the search interface (to something like `search/:query/:page_id`
 - Emit an `index.html` for every directory for lazy browsing